Rajpratik71/eucalyptus-wiki/User-Console-Training.md

 #### Use case

-During stress testing (create volume churn) would cause the User Console to become unresponsive, showing no data.
-The cause: overloaded CLC would provide slow response causing connection timeouts the console.
+During stress testing create volume churn would cause the User Console to become unresponsive, showing no data.
+The cause: overloaded CLC would provide slow response causing connection timeouts in the User Console.
-Currently only data polling intervall can be configured in console.ini.
+Currently only the data polling intervall can be configured in console.ini.
 Timeout is set to 30 seconds, to increase timeout, in /usr/share/eucalyptus-console/static/js/support.js look for:

     $.ajaxSetup({
        type: "POST",